selvaje/SE_docs/source/CASESTUDY/110_manipulate_GSIM.md

 **Monthly MEAN distribution**

-Check the distribution of the monthly MEAN
+Check if your data are normally distributed.

     awk -F , '{ if(NF>5) { if ($2 > 0  ) { print int($2) }} }'  ./US_*.mon | sort -g | uniq -c

+The monthly MEAN is skewed to the left.